 Security vulnerabilities are continually being discovered in code and Joomla is no exception.
-However, they are extremely proactive to any security holes that could ruin your day, and do publish new releases on a regular basis.
+However, they are extremely proactive to patch any security holes that could ruin your day and publish new releases on a regular basis.
 It is very important to be alerted when new releases are coming and actively update your Joomla site.
-Some hosting providers do offer free auto update as soon as new releases comes out.
+Some hosting providers do offer a free auto-update as soon as new releases come out.

 5. Use Search Engine Friendly (SEF)